Redislabs-Solution-Architects/azure-iot-redis/README.md

 # azure-iot-redis-edge

+NOTE: This repo is deprecated.
+Please see [RedisEdge for Azure IoT Edge](https://github.com/RedisLabs/redis-edge-azure-iot).

 In Azure IoT Edge speak, this is a solution that consists of a single module: the RedisEdge module.

 The Redis module is a Docker image initialized from [docker-library/redis/5.0](https://github.com/docker-library/redis/tree/master/5.0).
 It then needs a bit of NodeJS to support the hooks for the Azure IoT Edge runtime.